 This course is an exploration of issues facing rural areas and the impacts of those issues on conducting business.
 The focus will include agriculturally dependent cooperatives with particular emphasis given to issues most relevant to Montana.
-Prerequisite: Junior standing.
+Prerequisite: Sophomore or higher standing.